 For more than 20 years, Americares has been at work in the Philippines.
 Following Typhoon Haiyan, one of the worst storms of the century to hit the country, Americares expanded its emergency programs in a commitment to strengthen health care for people in need.
 An in-country office and warehouse were established and a team assembled to guide the recovery process and build longer term, sustainable community health programs.
 One of the first areas of concern was health care access in many communities where the only local health facility had been damaged, thus leaving many vulnerable people without access to medicine and clinical services.

-Our current Philippines team response includes a major Dengue Outbreak.
+Other immediate responses include a major Dengue Outbreak.
 Over 200,000 cases have been reported and the number of deaths reported is nearly 1,000 with the most affected age group from 5-9.
 The Philippines team has been coordinating response efforts with the government and department of health.
 The response has focused primarily on prevention efforts in the face of a mosquito borne disease.

 Previously the Americares Philippines team mounted a relief effort after Super Typhoon Mangkhut (known as Ompong locally) which struck the Philippines with 180 mph winds as the most powerful storm of the season.
 The team provided emergency medical aid and humanitarian supplies in Northern Luzon.